 In recent years, traditional and complementary medicine (TCM) methods have become more frequently mentioned and preferred by patients all over the world by being based on more scientific foundations with today's technology.
-The World Health Organization defines traditional medicine as a set of knowledge, skills and practices based on theories, beliefs and experiences specific to different cultures, with mechanisms that can or cannot be explained, used in diagnosis and treatment to prevent physical and mental disorders.2
+The World Health Organization defines traditional medicine as a set of knowledge, skills and practices based on theories, beliefs and experiences specific to different cultures, with mechanisms that can or cannot be explained, used in diagnosis and treatment to prevent physical and mental disorders.

-Along with the increasing costs of modern medical treatments, difficulties in accessing services, failures in treatment methods and side effects have led individuals to natural, less side-effect, more affordable and accessible TCM methods.3 The fact that TCM methods are compatible with the cultures of societies, involve fewer invasive procedures, patients want to have control over their treatments, weak relationships with health professionals and TCM practitioners spend more time with the patient constitute other reasons for using TCM methods.4 In developing countries where access to health services is limited, TCM is used with the idea of meeting the basic health needs of the society, while in developed countries, it is used for diseases that modern medicine cannot find a cure for or as a complement to other treatments.5 While TCM use is between 9-76% all over the world; studies conducted in Türkiye show that these methods are used at a rate of 12.6-76%8.
-Although it varies from application to application, in general terms, the most common use worldwide is seen in Canada (70%), China (70%), Japan (72%), Korea (86%) and African countries (80%).6 In a study conducted in Türkiye with 5,882 individuals in 7 geographical regions, the TCM usage rate was found to be 60.5%.7 It is reported that such applications are mostly preferred by individuals with cancer and chronic diseases in Türkiye, and the method mostly used is phytotherapy applications.8 centers authorized by the ministry.
+Along with the increasing costs of modern medical treatments, difficulties in accessing services, failures in treatment methods and side effects have led individuals to natural, less side-effect, more affordable and accessible TCM methods.3 The fact that TCM methods are compatible with the cultures of societies, involve fewer invasive procedures, patients want to have control over their treatments, weak relationships with health professionals and TCM practitioners spend more time with the patient constitute other reasons for using TCM methods.
+In developing countries where access to health services is limited, TCM is used with the idea of meeting the basic health needs of the society, while in developed countries, it is used for diseases that modern medicine cannot find a cure for or as a complement to other treatments.
+While TCM use is between 9-76% all over the world; studies conducted in Türkiye show that these methods are used at a rate of 12.6-76%.
+Although it varies from application to application, in general terms, the most common use worldwide is seen in Canada (70%), China (70%), Japan (72%), Korea (86%) and African countries (80%).
+In a study conducted in Türkiye with 5,882 individuals in 7 geographical regions, the TCM usage rate was found to be 60.5%.7 It is reported that such applications are mostly preferred by individuals with cancer and chronic diseases in Türkiye, and the method mostly used is phytotherapy applications.8

+In Türkiye, the "TCM Practices Regulation", which includes 15 methods and practices, was published in the official gazette numbered 29158 on September 27, 2014.
+TCM practices can be performed by physicians and dentists (only in the field of dentistry) who have a practice certificate in practice centers authorized by the ministry.
 Healthcare professionals with basic education can assist certified physicians.
 Certified training can be provided by centers authorized by the Ministry of Health to provide training.
 Acupuncture, apitherapy, phytotherapy, hypnosis, leech application, homeopathy, chiropractic, cupping application, larva application, mesotherapy, prolotherapy, osteopathy, ozone application, reflexology and music therapy are the methods included in the regulation.
 In addition to general medicine, many TCM practices are used in dentistry.
 Acupuncture, hirudotherapy, phytotherapy, apitherapy, aromatherapy and hypnosis are methods that are highly applicable in treatment by dentists.